 Robert Brooke, Chief Executive Officer

-Robert Brooke was the founder of Genesis Biopharma, Inc., a cancer drug development company, and served as President and CEO of Genesis until February 2011.
+Robert Brooke is a co-founder of Stevia First Corp.
+He was previously the founder of Genesis Biopharma, Inc., a cancer drug development company, and served as President and CEO of Genesis until February 2011.
 Mr. Brooke also founded Percipio Biosciences, Inc., a research diagnostics company that manufactures and distributes products related to oxidative stress research worldwide.
 From 2004 to 2008, he was a buy-side analyst with Bristol Capital Advisors, LLC, an investment manager for Bristol Investment Fund, Ltd. During this period, Mr. Brooke helped finance more than 60 public healthcare and life science companies, and Bristol was listed by The PIPEs Report as the most active investor in private placements by public biotechnology companies.
 He earned a B.S. in Electrical Engineering from Georgia Tech in 2003 and a M.S. in Biomedical Engineering from UCLA in 2005.

 Avtar Dhillon, M.D., Chairman of the Board

 Dr. Avtar Dhillon is a co-founder of Stevia First Corp.
 Dr. Dhillon has more than 20 years of experience in building public companies through mergers and acquisitions, leading innovation in scientific, engineering and farming enterprises, securing government grants and NGO funding (more than US$50 million to date), and building dominant IP portfolios through partnering and negotiating deals with small businesses as well as large multibillion dollar companies.